What is Macular Degeneration and Are You at Risk?

 Besides affecting older populations, AMD occurs in whites and females in particular.
 The disease also can result as a side effect of some drugs, and it seems to run in families.

-Some researchers believe that over-exposure to sunlight also may be a contributing factor in development of macular degeneration, but this theory has not been proven conclusively.
+Some researchers believe that over-exposure to sunlight also may be a contributing factor in the development of AMD.
 High levels of dietary fat also may be a risk factor for developing AMD.

 - Obesity and inactivity.
-Overweight patients with macular degeneration had more than double the risk of developing advanced forms of macular degeneration compared with people of normal body weight, according to one study reported in Archives of Ophthalmology (June 2003).
-In the same study, those who performed vigorous activity at least three times weekly reduced their risk of developing advanced AMD, compared with inactive patients.
+Overweight patients with macular degeneration had more than double the risk of developing advanced forms of AMD compared with people of normal body weight, according to one study reported in Archives of Ophthalmology (June 2003).

 - Heredity.
-As stated above, recent studies have found that specific variants of different genes are present in most people who have macular degeneration.
-Studies of fraternal and identical twins may also demonstrate that heredity is a factor in who develops AMD and how severe it becomes.
+Recent studies have found that specific variants of different genes are present in most people who have macular degeneration.

 Think you are at risk?
 Schedule an appointment with one of our doctors to catch it early!